a-ishak-sec/SOC-In-A-Box-Lab/README.md

-# SOC-in-a-Box: SIEM Setup and Threat Simulation Lab
+# SOC-in-a-Box: Splunk SIEM Setup and Threat Simulation Lab

 ## Project Overview
-This repository documents the architecture and configuration of a local Security Operations Center (SOC) environment.
-The objective of this lab is to establish a functional SIEM, generate detailed endpoint telemetry, and validate threat detection capabilities through simulated cyber attacks.
+This repository documents the construction, configuration, and testing of a virtualized SOC environment.
+The objective of this lab is to develop a functional virtual SIEM, generate detailed and relevant telemetry, and demonstrate the SIEM’s threat detection capabilities through simulated manual and automated cyber attacks.

 **Tools & Technologies Used:**
 1. VMware Workstation Pro